noelbk/armadillo/README.md

 ### 4: Compilers and External Dependencies

-Armadillo makes extensive use of template meta-programming, recursive templates and template based function overloading.
+Armadillo makes extensive use of template meta-programming and many other advanced C++ features.
 As such, C++ compilers which do not fully implement the C++ standard may not work correctly.

 The functionality of Armadillo is partly dependent on other libraries:
-LAPACK, BLAS, ARPACK and SuperLU.
-The LAPACK and BLAS libraries are used for dense matrices, while the ARPACK and SuperLU libraries are used for sparse matrices.
+LAPACK, BLAS (preferably OpenBLAS), ARPACK and SuperLU.
 Armadillo can work without these libraries, but its functionality will be reduced.
 In particular, basic functionality will be available (eg. matrix addition and multiplication), but things like eigen decomposition or matrix inversion will not be.
 Matrix multiplication (mainly for big matrices) may not be as fast.

+LAPACK and BLAS / OpenBLAS are used for dense matrices.
+ARPACK and SuperLU are used for sparse matrices.
+If you don't need sparse matrices, don't worry about ARPACK or SuperLU.

 As Armadillo is a template library, we recommended that optimisation is enabled during compilation of programs that use Armadillo.